Transforming the Target Table

 Using Narwhals to Preprocess Many Types of DataFrames

-In this previous example we used a Polars table (the load_dataset() returns a Polars DataFrame by default).
-You might have a situation where where you perform data validation variously on Pandas and Polars DataFrames.
-This is where Narwhals becomes handy.
+In this previous example we used a Polars table.
+You might have a situation where you perform data validation variously on Pandas and Polars DataFrames.
+This is where Narwhals becomes handy: it provides a single, consistent API that works across multiple DataFrame types, eliminating the need to learn and switch between different APIs depending on your data source.

 Let’s obtain small_table as a Pandas DataFrame.
 We’ll construct a validation step to verify that the median of column c is greater than the median in column a.